 Applied to Parenting

 There are a couple of ways that the content of this book speaks to parenting.
 First and most obviously, there’s a chapter devoted to making room for your marriage in light of the demands of raising children.
-Secondly, I think that it’s worth noting that there are a number of parallels between sibling relationships and marriage, particularly if you have particularly close multiples.
+Secondly, I think that it’s worth noting that there are a number of parallels between sibling relationships and marriage, especially if you have particularly close multiples.

 We Love Each Other But… Life with Children Isn’t Easy

 Wachtel starts this chapter by confronting the guilt that we parents feel for any feeling of frustration or resentment of the changes and challenges that our children bring.
-She reminds us that our children need their parents to project felling fulfilled as much as they need our time and attention.
-It’s okay to spend time and energy on your partner and marriage.
+She reminds us that our children need their parents to project feeling fulfilled as much as they need our time and attention.
+It’s okay and important to spend time and energy on your partner and marriage.
 After all, as my ex used to say, ours was the relationship that would still be there after the kids had moved onto their adult lives.
 (Oh, the irony.)

 The author’s tips from this chapter are: